Act implementing the Consumer Credit Directive 2023 passed

 The Act also follows the proposals relating to financial supervisory law set out in the draft bill (for details of the financial supervisory provisions, see our corresponding article on the draft bill).
 No material changes were added in this area during the Committee deliberations compared to the government bill.
 The following points therefore continue to merit particular attention:

 - The material scope of the licensing requirement for loan intermediation is restricted to standard consumer credit agreements and financing assistance.
-The previous licensing requirement for the intermediation of corporate loan agreements (section 34c(1) no. 2 GewO) is thus abolished, as is explicitly stated in the explanatory notes to the legislation.
+The previous licensing requirement for the intermediation of corporate loan agreements (section 34c(1), paragraph 2 of the Industrial Code) is thus abolished, as is explicitly stated in the explanatory notes to the legislation.

-- As already set out in the earlier draft, the authorisation requirement is waived for traders who carry out relevant activities solely to finance the sale of goods or provision of services they have concluded, and who qualify as micro, small or medium-sized enterprises (section 34k(4) no. 3 GewO).
+- As already set out in the earlier draft, the authorisation requirement is waived for traders who carry out relevant activities solely to finance the sale of goods or provision of services they have concluded, and who qualify as micro, small or medium-sized enterprises (section 34k(4), paragraph 3 of the Industrial Code).

 - For practical purposes, it may be helpful that the explanatory memorandum makes it clear that “recommenders” who merely put potential borrowers in contact with lenders, or refer them to a credit intermediary, are not subject to the authorisation requirement.

-- A new feature compared to the earlier draft is that the roles of fee-based credit advisor and credit intermediary are now mutually exclusive (section 34k(5), sentence 2 GewO).
-The requirement remains that fee-based credit advisors must consider a sufficient number of contracts available on the market for their recommendations, may not accept incentives from the lender, and must not be dependent on the lender in any way (section 34k(5), sentence 1 GewO).
+- A new feature compared to the earlier draft is that the roles of fee-based credit advisor and credit intermediary are now mutually exclusive (section 34k(5), second sentence of the Industrial Code).
+The requirement remains that fee-based credit advisors must consider a sufficient number of contracts available on the market for their recommendations, may not accept incentives from the lender, and must not be dependent on the lender in any way (section 34k(5), first sentence of the Industrial Code).

-- As previously set out in the draft bill, intermediaries and fee-based credit advisors requiring authorisation will in future be subject to a registration requirement in the intermediary register (section 11a GewO).
-This requirement also includes the registration of those responsible for management in the intermediary and advisory activities (section 34k(8) GewO).
+- As previously set out in the draft bill, intermediaries and fee-based credit advisors requiring authorisation will in future be subject to a registration requirement in the intermediary register (section 11a of the Industrial Code).
+This requirement also includes the registration of those responsible for management in the intermediary and advisory activities (section 34k(8) of the Industrial Code).

 - With regard to proof of expertise and the obligation for ongoing training, the Act introduces certain facilitations compared to the earlier draft.
-For the proof of expertise required to obtain authorisation (namely, passing an exam at the Chamber of Industry and Commerce), it is sufficient if such proof is provided for a reasonable number of natural persons employed by the applicant, who are responsible for supervising those directly involved in authorised activities and who have authority to represent the applicant (section 34k(3), sentence 2 GewO).
-This facilitation also applies to the obligation for ongoing training (section 34k(6), sentence 3 GewO).
-However, these facilitations do not apply when the trader is a natural person and personally carries out the authorised activities or is responsible for these activities in the management of the business (section 34k(3), sentence 3 GewO and section 34k(6), sentence 4 GewO).
+For the proof of expertise required to obtain authorisation (namely, passing an exam at the Chamber of Industry and Commerce), it is sufficient if such proof is provided for a reasonable number of natural persons employed by the applicant, who are responsible for supervising those directly involved in authorised activities and who have authority to represent the applicant (section 34k(3), second sentence of the Industrial Code).
+This facilitation also applies to the obligation for ongoing training (section 34k(6), third sentence).
+However, these facilitations do not apply when the trader is a natural person and personally carries out the authorised activities or is responsible for these activities in the management of the business (section 34k(3), third sentence and section 34k(6), forth sentence of the Industrial Code).

 - The transitional arrangements are more generous than those in the earlier draft.
-Holders of authorisation under section 34c GewO must apply for the new authorisation under section 34k(1) GewO for the intermediation of standard consumer credit agreements and financing assistance by 31 May 2027 at the latest, and must promptly register themselves and any persons to be listed after authorisation is granted (section 162(1) GewO).
-For these traders, renewed checks on reliability and orderly financial circumstances are generally not required (section 162(2) GewO).
-If they have been continuously active since 1 January 2021, the requirement for the professional competence exam is also waived, subject to appropriate proof (section 162(3) GewO).
+Holders of authorisation under section 34c must apply for the new authorisation under section 34k(1) of the Industrial Code for the intermediation of standard consumer credit agreements and financing assistance by 31 May 2027 at the latest, and must promptly register themselves and any persons to be listed after authorisation is granted (section 162(1) of the Industrial Code).
+For these traders, renewed checks on reliability and orderly financial circumstances are generally not required (section 162(2)).
+If they have been continuously active since 1 January 2021, the requirement for the professional competence exam is also waived, subject to appropriate proof (section 162(3)).
 If no application for the new authorisation is submitted by 31 May 2027, the existing authorisation will expire on 19 November 2027 at the latest.
-The deadline of 31 May 2027 also applies to traders who, solely to finance sales of goods or provision of services they have arranged, arrange loan agreements or provide evidence of opportunities to enter into such agreements, and who do not qualify as micro, small or medium-sized enterprises (section 162(4) GewO).
+The deadline of 31 May 2027 also applies to traders who, solely to finance sales of goods or provision of services they have arranged, arrange loan agreements or provide evidence of opportunities to enter into such agreements, and who do not qualify as micro, small or medium-sized enterprises (section 162(4)).

 New registration requirement and oversight of point-of-sale financiers

-- For institutions that agree in advance with a lender/point-of-sale financier on the assignment of payment claims against the consumer, and where the contract concluded between the lender/point-of-sale financier and the consumer is structured according to the institution’s specifications, reporting and registration obligations apply (as was already set out in the earlier draft).
-Such institutions are also required to fulfil the obligations applicable to lenders/point-of-sale financiers (see section 6 AbsFinAG).
+For institutions that agree in advance with a lender/point-of-sale financier on the assignment of payment claims against the consumer, and where the contract concluded between the lender/point-of-sale financier and the consumer is structured according to the institution’s specifications, reporting and registration obligations apply (as was already set out in the earlier draft).
+Such institutions are also required to fulfil the obligations applicable to lenders/point-of-sale financiers (see section 6 of the Supervision Act).

-- The Act clarifies the question left open in the earlier draft regarding which authority will be responsible for supervising compliance with the provisions of the Consumer Credit Supervision Act.
-This responsibility is assigned to the German Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht – BaFin) (section 3(1) AbsFinAG).
+The Act clarifies the question left open in the earlier draft regarding which authority will be responsible for supervising compliance with the provisions of the Consumer Credit Supervision Act.
+This responsibility is assigned to the German Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht – BaFin) (section 3(1) of the Supervision Act).
 BaFin will be equipped with extensive powers for effective supervision, modelled on its existing powers under other supervisory laws.

-- A transitional period of up to twelve months after the AbsFinAG enters into force is envisaged for registration and notification obligations under that Act (section 10 AbsFinAG).
+A transitional period of up to twelve months after the Supervision Act enters into force is envisaged for registration and notification obligations under that Act (section 10).

 Stricter requirements for granting consumer loans, credit checks, and requirements for the internal structure of credit institutions